saghul/sjs/docs/source/vmapi.rst

 .. c:function:: void sjs_vm_setup_args(sjs_vm_t* vm, int argc, char* argv[])

     Setup the VM's arguments.
-This is required for initializing some internals in the :ref:`mod_system` module.
+This is required for initializing some internals in the :ref:`modsystem` module.

     :param vm: The VM reference.
     :param argc: Number of arguments in the array.